 The Johnson case involves the question of protections under the Fourth Amendment and the Ohio Constitutional analogue, Section 14, Article I. Justice Pfeifer was visibly irritated by the prosecutor’s argument that it is the legislature that must provide any rule for greater protection than now exists for GPS surveillance.
 Let’s look at the back story there.

-In 1994, the Ohio high court took up the case of State v.
-Robinette (1994) 638 N.E.2d 88.
+In 1995, the Ohio high court decided the case of State v.
+Robinette, 73 Ohio St.3d 650 (1995).
+(Robinette I).
 In that case the Court upheld the suppression of drugs found in a car after a routine traffic stop followed by an ostensibly consensual search, finding it was not consensual.
 Justice Pfeifer wrote the decision.
 The syllabus states that “the right, guaranteed by the federal and Ohio Constitutions, to be secure in one’s person and property requires that citizens stopped for traffic offenses be clearly informed by the detaining officer when they are free to go after a valid detention before an officer attempts to engage in a consensual interrogation. ” (Justice Ginsburg later dubbed this the first-tell-then-ask-rule)